-The Candidate Statement is an opportunity to tell the story of your work over your period in rank; as such, it is much more than a laundry list of the activities that are already indicated in the curriculum vitae.
-However, highlighting certain activities with sufficient explanation and detail will provide evidence and strength to back up broader statements about your work.
+The Candidate Statement is an opportunity to tell the story of your work over your period in rank; as such, it is much more than a chronological laundry list of the activities that are already indicated in the curriculum vitae.
+Highlighting certain activities with sufficient explanation and detail will provide evidence and strength to back up broader statements about your work.
 The statement is an excellent opportunity to position your work within your field or between interdisciplinary fields.
 As such, clarity about benchmarks and norms in your field or associated fields can help reviewers better understand the quality and quantity of your work.

-A hallmark of successful statements is one that speaks to the "why your work matters (e.g., to the field, department, university, society)" component of your scholarly activity, teaching, and service.
-Below are some question prompts that can help you to reflect on your own work and craft a clear and concise statement for both experts in your field as well as university colleagues who are unfamiliar with your disciplinary norms.
+A hallmark of successful statements is when the reader can understand "why your work matters (e.g., to the field, department, university, society)" in regard to your scholarly activity, teaching, and service.
+Below are some question prompts that can help your reflection on your own work to craft a clear and concise statement for both experts in your field as well as university colleagues who are unfamiliar with your disciplinary norms.